 With improved treatment there has been a dramatic increase in the survival of people with cystic fibrosis over a period of 20 years or so.

 In the 1960s and before, most babies born with cystic fibrosis only survived for a few months or years.
 Today, many people with cystic fibrosis are living into their late 30s and beyond.
-With optimal care and treatment, it is estimated that many of today's children with cystic fibrosis should live into their mid 40s or 50s.
+With optimal care and treatment, it is estimated that over half of today's children with cystic fibrosis should live into their mid 40s or 50s.
 With treatment, most people with cystic fibrosis can live reasonably normal and productive lives.

 However, death in childhood or early adulthood is still not uncommon.